fermyon/developer/content/wasm-functions/list-and-inspect.md

 ]
 ```

 You can also use the `--verbose` flag to learn more about your apps.
-Below, you'll see the spin app names alongside their respective app ids.
+Below, you'll see the Spin app names alongside their respective app identifiers:

 ```console
 $ spin aka apps list --verbose